ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 UNSPECIALIZED MANUAL TESTING

-Unspecialized manual testing is often referred to as crowdsourced testing. ere are several proprietary platforms for sourcing testers, such as Rainforest QA, Pay4Bugs, 99Tests, and Testlio.
+Unspecialized manual testing is often referred to as crowdsourced testing.
+There are several proprietary platforms for sourcing testers, such as Rainforest QA, Pay4Bugs, 99Tests, and Testlio.
 The pricing model for these platforms usually varies based on the number of validated bugs submitted.
 Depending on the nature of your product and the types of defects you're looking to optimize for, crowdsourced testing can be a very cost-effective and low-effort way to improve product quality.

 **SEMI-AUTOMATED TESTING![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.121.png)**